 As shown in Figure 3, if a user wants to approach EXCELLERAT from general perspective of the HPC engineering community she or he can further choose to approach the training, i.e. the one-on-n consulting service category or the events, i.e. n-on-n consulting service category.
 This further differentiation was done since training is the most advanced and elaborated form of know-how transfer.
-This was taken into account already during the proposal writing phase by creating the dedicated task 5.4 and now by implementing a dedicated approach perspective.
+This was considered already during the proposal writing phase by creating the dedicated task 5.4 and finally by implementing a dedicated approach perspective.

-Further on the differentiation within the community's approach perspective was done since from the perspectives of the end-user, the code-developer and the vendor know-how transfer in form of n-on-n consulting was requested.
+Further on, the differentiation within the community's approach perspective was done since from the perspectives of the end-user, the code-developer and the vendor know-how transfer in form of n-on-n consulting was requested.
 This means all three groups that approach EXCELLERAT with focused service requests would like to interact with the community.
-Conversely, the conclusion was drawn that the community should be given the opportunity to interact with these groups via direct this access to the n-on-n consulting service category.
+Conversely, the conclusion was drawn that the community should be given the opportunity to interact with these groups via direct access to the n-on-n consulting service category.

 In Figure 3, it can further on be seen that not all service perspectives are connected to all service categories, e.g. the solution evolution perspective is not connected to the passive one-on-one consulting service category.
 This resulted from the fact that not from all service perspectives service requests were posed in all service categories.
 In fact, since all use cases are driven by the requirements of the user perspective, which in turn induce the requirements from the perspective of the code developers, the requests arising from the perspective of system evolution i.e. the vendor are at the moment relatively underrepresented.
-Due to that the implementation of this service perspective will be postponed and it is not shown at all in the initial service layout.
+Due to that the implementation of this service perspective is postponed to the second phase of EXCELLERAT that hopefully will get funded.
+In this second phase the connections to the stakeholders with system perspective that were established in the first funding phase will be deepened to implement the system evolution perspective with a special focus to co-design and optimal system layout.

-In addition to the connection of the service perspectives to the service categories in Figure 3 the services which are currently planned to be implemented under each service category are shown.
-It can be seen, that initially nine different services will be set up of which six are planned to be implemented as tagged repositories and three as service request forms.
+In addition to the connection of the service perspectives to the service categories in Figure 3 the services which are currently implemented below each service category are shown.

-After the presentation of the first service layout, in the following Sections we will elaborate on in more detail from which service perspective in which of the various service categories service requests were posed.
+After the presentation of the current service layout, we will elaborate in the following Sections in more detail from which service perspective in which of the various service categories services were initially posed.